CSYSI/WEFT/README.md

 # Expend Applications

-We provide the segmentation results of our WEFT under in camouflage, natural and medical scenarios.
+We provide the segmentation results of our WEFT method under in camouflage, natural and medical scenarios.

 WEFT_AAAI26_COD/SOD/PS [(https://pan.baidu.com/s/1I8UFBVeBKFdhuSiAU8zg1A), PIN:wtxk]